Optomechanical damping as the origin of sideband asymmetry: Multimode measurement

 \section{Multimode measurement}

-For the reasons exposed above, Eq.(\ref{eq:acerta}) shall be used to compute the spectrum.
-To examine the nature of SA, we consider the optomechanical case where the sidebands are measured via a signal coming from an optical (or microwave) cavity coupled to a mechanical resonator.
+To examine the nature of SA, we consider the optomechanical case where the sidebands are measured in transmission via a signal coming from an optical (or microwave) cavity coupled to a mechanical resonator.
 From input-output relations, the signal amplitude is proportional to the cavity field, and for linear couplings, the cavity field yields a linear relation with the mechanical displacement.
 For this reason, when the cavity is driven, the coupling to the mechanical resonator produces sidebands around the drive frequency that contain information about the mechanical motion.
+For the reasons exposed above, Eq.(\ref{eq:acerta}) shall be used to compute the spectrum.

-A method to measure SA is to send a probe beam at $\omega_{cav}-\Omega$ and measure the red-sideband at $\omega_{cav}$, and then change the probe frequency to $\omega_{cav}+\Omega$ to measure the blue-sideband at $\omega_{cav}$ (see Fig.\ref{figunica}).
+A method to measure SA is to apply a probe beam at $\omega_{cav}\mp\Omega$ and measure the red(blue)-sideband at $\omega_{cav}$, and then tune the probe frequency to measure the other sideband (panels (a,b) of Fig.\ref{figunica}).
 This way, each sideband is enhanced separately while the other sideband is off-resonant, and SA is measured more easily.
 Additionally, in a typical experimental situation, the mechanical resonator is cooled via an independent source.
-This source can be a distinct cavity mode driven at the red-sideband, and this approach shall be analysed ahead.
+This source can be a distinct cavity mode driven at the red-sideband, and this case shall be analysed ahead.
 An alternative way to measure SA with only one cavity mode is to simultaneously drive the system with two probe tones (see Fig.\ref{figunica}), with these two tones slightly detuned by $\delta$ from $\omega=\omega_{cav}\pm\Omega$ such that the sidebands do not overlap at $\omega_{cav}$.
-This approach renders quite similar results, and so it will be analysed in App. \ref{app:multitone}.
+This method is analysed in Sec.\ref{sec:badQB}.